cw: violence, blades, persecution, body control, body horror

 She guesses in a way she is telling him.
 The scape-eyes explode into shards, like rainfall, except there is no rainfall in LAYSE-CHI.
 She knows it, though, from databases.

 His body slumps over, the shadow gathering under his black boots and armour before he falls.
-He hits the earth with a noise that her Tactica tunes out.
+He hits the earth with a noise that her tactica tunes out.
 All the sounds she’s heard, since exploding out of the Outer Cradle’s hallway, have been too primal to matter.
 Too default to tortured, bleeding life.

 The primal things she’s heard are the high pitch scream of the fragmenting cloak-veil.
 She’s heard nothing from the Recyclers, not a scream, because she hasn’t given them pain.

-She’s turning them off, and something will turn them on again, later, groaning and cursing, a Tactica she doesn’t answer to, and that doesn’t answer to her.
+She’s turning them off, and something will turn them on again, later, groaning and cursing, a tactica she doesn’t answer to, and that doesn’t answer to her.

 She dashes around the third Recycler, skipping him, his scape eyes flitting around trying to track her.
 His head must be pounding, his auged senses reverbing everything in overload.

 In the air, and her legs are closest, so she bends the knee and smashes the fourth Recycler, trying to pull back from his miss, in the side of his head.
-Sees her knee crater the side of his armoured skull and for a moment, despite the Tactica, she hopes he feels it.
+Sees her knee crater the side of his armoured skull and for a moment, despite the tactica, she hopes he feels it.

 This is what it’s like to be human, she thinks.
 Hoping to hurt.
 Horrifying.
-Her Tactica puts that somewhere else fast and she wants to encase it so no one can ever touch it.
+Her tactica puts that somewhere else fast and she wants to encase it so no one can ever touch it.
 Least of all her.

-Hears the whine of the cloak behind her and this she tunes to her Tactica.
+Hears the whine of the cloak behind her and this she tunes to her tactica.
 They must have to de-cloak in order to reach impact, she thinks.
 Somewhere far away, because none of it matters now.

 She turns, slow and steady, conserving energy.

 The cloak finishes splitting.
 She’s looking at the two Andros.
-Waves of disruption in her Tactica.
+Waves of disruption in her tactica.
 It’s theirs, she thinks, just theirs returning to normal.
-Their Tactica was pitch black.
+Their tactica was pitch black.
 They’d go haywire if they processed the light all at once.

 They’re all still extant.
 She’s missing her fingertips.
 The cloak-veils, she sees now, have eaten away at them.
 They have jagged voids of dust and space in their torsos.

 Vocal transmissions.
-Tune the Tactica.
+Tune the tactica.

 “How corrosive are they,” she says.
 “The cloak-veils?”